 Lanolin Can Be Harmful to Babies, So Choose Organic

-While these minuscule amounts may not pose much of a harmful effect for human adults, babies exposed to lanolin while breastfeeding are not safe.
+While these minuscule amounts may not pose much of a harmful effect for human adults, babies exposed to lanolin while breastfeeding may not be safe.
 According to Livestrong’s article on the “Infant Digestive System Development”, when mothers nurse a newborn, they provide the enzymes the baby is lacking because their digestive system is too immature.
 Even with the enzymes present in mother’s milk, they may not have enough enzymes to process out pesticides.
 Exposing them to the impurities inherent in lanolin can be harmful to their systems.

 Because lanolin goes directly into your baby’s mouth, we recommend using organic products instead to ensure that everything that goes on your skin – and into your child’s mouth – is GMO and pesticide free.
 For instance, Earth Mama Organics makes a natural nipple cream that is non-GMO and contains no lanolin.
 Products like this ensure the health and well-being of your baby.

-Here are some great products available on Amazon for your convenience:
+Here are some great products available on Amazon and elsewhere for your convenience: